Many or all companies we feature compensate us. Compensation and editorial

 How does home equity work?

-• Use an online real estate value estimator.
+• An online real estate estimator

-• Home equity (%) = Home equity ($) divided by Estimated home value
+Home equity (%) = (Home equity ($) / Estimated home value) x 100

 The following examples show estimated home equity under three scenarios: